Vsethi44/vsethi44/README.md

 **2015-2021: Technical Support Engineer @ Dell International Services**
 - Resolved software and hardware issues for 100+ clients weekly
-- Developed systematic troubleshooting approach
+- Developed a systematic troubleshooting approach
 - Created knowledge base documentation
-- Learned: How systems fail, what users struggle with, importance of clear documentation
+- Learned: How systems fail, what users struggle with, the importance of clear documentation

 **2021-2022: Senior Consultant @ Capgemini**
 - Used New Relic for application monitoring